any-docs/css/content/how_to/layout_cookbook/column_layouts/index.md

 {{EmbedLiveSample("columns-flexbox-example", "", "400px")}}

-To create a layout with flex items that wrap onto new rows, set the {{cssxref("flex-wrap")}} property on the container to `wrap`.
+To create a layout with flex items that wrap onto new rows, set the `flex-wrap` property on the container to `wrap`.
 Note that each flex line distributes space for that line only.
 Items in one line will not necessarily line up with items on other lines, as you'll see in the example below.
 This is why flexbox is described as one-dimensional.
 It is designed for controlling layout as a row or a column, but not both at the same time.

 ```html live-sample___columns-flexbox-wrapping-example
 <div class="container">